mahiuddinalkamal/HandoverKey/docs/deployment.md

 7. **Access the web application:**
    Open your browser and navigate to `http://localhost:3000` (or the port configured in `apps/web/vite.config.ts`).

+   The web application includes:
+   - Complete vault management interface
+   - Client-side encryption for all data
+   - Tag management and search functionality
+   - Statistics dashboard
+   - Responsive design for all devices

 ### 2.3 Stopping Services